Baynuts/flask-chat/README.md

 # Flask Chat Application

-This is a chat apploication writen in Flask.
+This is a chat apploication writen in Flask.# flask-chat